Fujitsu Data Recovery

 - Fujitsu LIFEBOOK Series

 - Fujitsu ESPRIMO MOBILE Series

 If you hear any unusual noises coming from your hard drive, turn off the device immediately and call us.
-Continuing to use the device can result in further damage to the platters and possible permanent loss of your data.
+Continuing to use the device can result in further damage to the platters and possibly permanent loss of your data.

 Why Choose Us?

 At Platinum Data Recovery, we have done our research on every possible failure that your Fujitsu products could develop.
 With over 15 years of experience, our trained professionals will be sure to pinpoint the issue and exhaust each and every option to recover your data for you.
-We have on site an ISO 5 Class 100 Certified clean room to allow our engineers to open and inspect your hard disk drives safely and securely.
+We have on-site an ISO 5 Class 100 Certified cleanroom to allow our engineers to open and inspect your hard disk drives safely and securely.
 Don’t let your precious data disappear, call the experts.
 Call Platinum Data Recovery!